 Commandos poured off the Campbeltown and spread out along the docks.
 Assault teams engaged in firefights with the German defenders, while demolition teams set about destroying important equipment with explosives.
 German defenders prevented them from hitting all their targets, but many facilities on the docks were destroyed.

 Lt Col Newman had not needed to land as part of the attack, but he was one of the first ashore.
-Taking command of the troops, he organised a defence against growing German forces while the demolition teams did their work.
+Taking command of the troops, he organized a defense against growing German forces while the demolition teams did their work.

 6. Cut Off